syncfusion-content/xamarin-docs/Xamarin/ComboBox/Customizing-ComboBox.md

 ---
-layout : post
+layout: post
-title : Customizations in ComboBox description : This section describes about the visual customization of entry, suggestion box and suggestion items in the ComboBox platform : Xamarin control : SfComboBox documentation : ug
+title: Customizations in ComboBox
+description: This section describes about the visual customization of entry, suggestion box and suggestion items in the ComboBox
+platform: Xamarin
+control: SfComboBox
+documentation: ug
 ---

 # Customizing ComboBox